interpretml/interpret/docs/interpret/hyperparameters.md

 hyperparameters: [0, 50, 100, 200, 500, 1000]

 guidance: This is an important hyperparameter to tune.
 The optimal smoothing_rounds value will vary depending on the dataset's characteristics.
 Adjust based on the prevalence of smooth feature response curves.

 ## learning_rate
 default: 0.01 (classification), 0.05 (regression)

-hyperparameters: [0.2, 0.1, 0.05, 0.025, 0.01, 0.005, 0.0025]
+hyperparameters: [0.2, 0.1, 0.05, 0.02, 0.01, 0.005, 0.002]

 guidance: This is an important hyperparameter to tune.
-The conventional wisdom is that a lower learning rate is generally better, but we have found the relationship to be more complex.
+The conventional wisdom is that a lower learning rate is generally better, but we have found the relationship to be more complex for EBMs.
 In general, regression seems to prefer a higher learning rate, binary classification seems to prefer a lower learning rate, and multiclass is in-between.

 ## interactions
 default: 0.9

+ideal: As many as possible

 hyperparameters: [0, 0.5, 0.75, 0.9, 0.95, 5, 10, 25, 50, 100, 250]

 guidance: Introducing more interactions tends to improve model accuracy.
 Values between 0 and LESS than 1.0 are interpreted as percentages of the number of features.
 For example, a dataset with 100 features and an interactions value of 0.75 will automatically detect and use 75 interactions.
-Values of 1 or higher indicate the exact number of interactions to be detected, so for example 1 would create 1 interaction, and 50 would create 50.
+Values of 1 or higher indicate the exact number of interactions to be detected, so for example 1 would create 1 interaction term, and 50 would create 50.

 ## inner_bags
 default: 0